mit-ll-responsible-ai/hydra-zen/docs/source/how_to/configuring_experiments.rst

 Creating Configurations for Particular "Experiments"
 ====================================================

-Suppose that we frequently want to run our application using the following two configurations (which we will refer to as `aplite` and `nglite`, respectively)
+Suppose that we frequently want to run our application using the following two configurations, which we will refer to as `aplite` and `nglite`, respectively.

 .. code-block:: console
    :caption: Manually running the so-called `aplite` configuration